 - Advanced Custom Fields and image alt text across the media library

 Templates and template parts are excluded, and post meta is hidden by default so plugin-owned SEO fields stay safe.
+Validators check length, required fields, and any rule you set.
 For the full picture, see Scratch for WordPress.

 Questions people ask